trwinddev/Twit-API/MongoDB Schema Validation/Refresh Token.md

       },
       user_id: {
         bsonType: 'objectId',
-        description: '\'_id\' must be a objectId and is required' },
+        description: '\'user_id\' must be a objectId and is required' },
       created_at: {
         bsonType: 'date',
+        description: '\'created_at\' must be a date and is required' },
+      iat: {
+        bsonType: 'date',
+        description: '\'iat\' must be a date and is required' },
+      exp: {
+        bsonType: 'date',
-        description: '\'_id\' must be a date and is required' }
+        description: '\'exp\' must be a date and is required' }
     },
     additionalProperties: false